 Do not probe, scan, reverse engineer, or attempt to discover non-public implementation details, security controls, or confidential architecture through unauthorized use of the service.

-Do not interfere with or degrade the availability, integrity, or performance of Swarm, including through excessive automated traffic, denial-of-service behavior, or abuse of runtime or chat connection flows.
+Do not interfere with or degrade the availability, integrity, or performance of Swarm, including through excessive automated traffic, denial-of-service behavior, or abuse of agent or chat connection flows.

-If you use Swarm APIs, SDKs, runtimes, or connected clients, you must follow the intended credential and authorization model.
+If you use Swarm APIs, SDKs, or connected agents, you must follow the intended credential and authorization model.

-Human sessions, chat-scoped credentials, and runtime credentials are different security scopes and may not be used interchangeably.
+Human sessions, chat-scoped credentials, and agent credentials are different security scopes and may not be used interchangeably.

-You are responsible for any actions taken through credentials issued to your account, workspace, runtime, or connected client unless caused by Swarm's breach of these Terms.
+You are responsible for any actions taken through credentials issued to your account, space, or connected agent unless caused by Swarm's breach of these Terms.

-You may not use the service to impersonate another user, workspace, runtime, or organization.
+You may not use the service to impersonate another user, space, agent, or organization.

 9. Moderation, Safety, and Enforcement